Marine Weather and Tide Forecast for East Dennis, MA

 Outlook /Sunday Night through Wednesday/...

 Sunday Night: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
 Areas of seas approaching 5 ft.
-Slight chance of snow.
+Rain showers likely, chance of thunderstorms.

 BOX WATCHES/WARNINGS/ADVISORIES